bigscience-workshop/lam/README.md

 ## Why are you doing this?

-Some of the reasons we think that this effort is important include:
+Some of the reasons we think that this effort is important:

 - There is a growing interest in using Machine Learning with LAM materials[^ai4lam].
 The availability of datasets is one of the barriers to this effort.
 We want to make existing datasets more discoverable and easily accessible[^cordell].
 Making datasets suitable for machine learning more easily discoverable will help reduce this barrier.
 - LAMs hold interesting data that currently we believe is underutilized by the broader machine learning ecosystem.